-Based solely on a review of the copies of such forms furnished to the Company, or written representations that no Forms 5 were required, the Company believes that during the fiscal year ended September 30, 2009 all section 16(a) filing requirements applicable to its officers, directors and greater than 10% beneficial owners were complied with.
+Based solely on a review of the copies of such forms furnished to the Company, or written representations that no Forms 5 were required, the Company believes that during the fiscal year ended September 30, 2010 all reports required by Section 16(a) to be filed by the Company's officers, directors and more than 10% shareholders were filed on a timely basis, except that Mr. Dearholt filed a Form 4 report on September 16, 2010 reporting a transaction occurring on September 13, 2010.